Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Results

 We estimate expected systematic errors by taking the standard deviation between the Payne and TSFitPy abundances.
 For $\teff$ and $\logg$, on the other hand, we use the differences with respect to the \citet{Heiter2015b} results for the benchmark stars.
 Figure~\ref{fig:systematic_error} summarises both results.
 This systematic abundance error can be considered a conservative estimate, as the addition of the blue window would improve the determination for some elements.
 The stellar parameters estimates are also expected to improve, when derived as part of the full SAPP pipeline.
-Nevertheless, for all fitted values we provide an error that is a flat sum of the systematic and statistical errors returned by the curve fit function.
+Nevertheless, for all \ns{abundance} values we provide an error that is a flat sum of the systematic and statistical errors returned by the \ns{\texttt{LMFIT} \texttt{minimize} function.
+In the subsequent discussion (Sec. \ref{sec:gce_model}), we primarily focus on the abundances on the square bracket notation [X/Fe].
+In these calculations, we use our self-consistent solar NLTE ANN abundances obtained using the 4MOSTified solar spectra \ref{tab:sun_corr}.
+Chemical abundances obtained from different spectra of the same star are averaged.}

+\ns{In summary, we show that robust abundances are recovered by the NLTE Payne, and the values agree well with those obtained using the classical spectroscopic analysis methods.}